They destroy retention, inflate support costs, and waste your team’s time.

 Let’s see if yours is next.

 Your navigation grew from 8 to 23 items in 6 months without corresponding content updates or clearer groupings.
 Users couldn’t find new resources because the structure hadn’t evolved to guide them.
-Support saw a 300% spike in “where is X?” tickets before leadership connected the dots.
+People assumed features or information didn’t exist when really they were just buried.
+Your support team got slammed with questions.
+Customers started leaving.

 ─────